JoeLew709500/CI-Project-1/README.md

 ### Bugs
 * HTML
-    * First time putting the HTML pages into W3C Validator I had errors for my navigation bar where I had the anchor element as the parent element of an unordered list element
+    * First time putting the HTML pages into W3C Validator I had errors for my navigation bar where I had the anchor element as the parent element of an unordered list element.
         * Fix
             * Placed the anchor element as a child of the unordered list element
             * Changed the CSS to have the style apply to the unordered list element